Jake-Ashkenase/Monopoly_Deal_Agent/README.md

 Each property vector represents: [# of played properties for the given color (int, 0-4), Is there a house played? (bool, 0 or 1), Is there a hotel played? (bool, 0 or 1)]

+Notes / Simplifications on board representation:
+- since all properties of the same color are of the same value, all properties of the same color can be represented as the same
+- Once a wild property is played from the hand of the agent to the board, it will no longer be represented as wild property, rather a property of the selected color.
+Therefore it's color cannot change once played
+- rent value can simply be calculated by referncing a representation of rent prices for a given color based on the number of properties, houses, and hotels played.

 ## Outputs:

 Each action returns the updated agent’s hand and board state